 How The Program Works

-3. Attend an event or workshop: Access and Inclusion Peer Programs hosts several events and workshops throughout the year for underrepresented students.
+4. Attend an event or workshop: Access & Inclusion Peer Programs hosts several events and workshops throughout the year for African Black Caribbean, Latin American, Southeast Asian and First Generation students.
 Events are running virtually due to COVID-19.

-4. Subscribe to our newsletter: The Access & Inclusion Peer Programs newsletter lists our upcoming events and opportunities for underrepresented students.
+5. Subscribe to our newsletter: The Access & Inclusion Peer Programs newsletter lists our upcoming events and opportunities.

-5. Join our Facebook group: Join the Access and Inclusion Peer Programs Facebook group!
+6. Join our Facebook group: Join the Access & Inclusion Peer Programs Facebook group!

 Considerations & Exceptions